mattbit212/LRE/README.md

   - One with negative correlation (skewed elliptical shape)
   - One with unequal variances (vertical ellipse)

-This synthetic dataset replicates the complexity used in the IOP Conference evaluation.
-It is ideal for testing LRE’s performance on heterogeneous cluster structures, varying densities, and real-world-like complexity.
+This dataset is the same as the one used in the IOP Conference publication.
+It challenges clustering methods with heterogeneity and variance structure, making it ideal for benchmarking automated methods like LRE.

 ## 🚀 How to Use